rhsu0268/Food-Object-Recognition/README.md

 # Data Incubator Proposal

-The following is an i-python notebook that consists of some code and preliminary analysis on the dataset that I found.
+The following is an i-python notebook detailing the steps of my data analysis.

-I used Pandas to do a lot of data wrangling.
+I used Pandas to read and wrangle the data.

 I used Matplotlib to generate the plots and sci-kit learn to do some modeling.

-Note that there are several sections of the file:
+The file is divided into three main sections:

-1. Pulling in Data
+1. Reading Data
 2. Exploratory Data Analysis
 3. Modeling Baseline

+The modeling is not formal since there are parameters to tune.